Karla Torres (footballer, born 1992)

-Karla Yunesca Torres Gómez (born 4 June 1992) is a Venezuelan footballer who plays as a midfielder for Portuguese club Paio Pires FC and the Venezuela women's national team.
+Karla Yunesca Torres Gómez (born 4 June 1992) is a Venezuelan former professional footballer who played as a midfielder.
+She was a Venezuela international player.

 Club career

 Torres has played for Brazilian club EC Iranduba da Amazônia.

 International career

 Torres played for Venezuela at senior level in two Central American and Caribbean Games editions (2010 and 2018) and two Copa América Femenina editions (2010 and 2014).